 If you would like help creating your policies, read Policies That Work For Your Studio.

-If you would like help creating a framework for how get more involved parents, Behind Every Successful Piano Student … will give you ideas on how to articulate to parents how they can support their child(ren).
+If you would like help creating a framework for how to get more involved parents, Behind Every Successful Piano Student … will give you ideas on how to articulate to parents how they can support their child(ren).
 This is something I always include throughout the year.
-But, this year I am including it also in the registration process.

 Whether you choose a paper schedule, emailed document or online version, as long as your clients have a way to check the studio calendar it’s good.